Rula Jebreal: Personal life

-She has a daughter, Miral, whose father is artist Davide Rivalta.
+Jebreal has a daughter, Miral, whose father is artist Davide Rivalta.
 Jebreal's collaboration with Julian Schnabel on Miral extended beyond the movie, being in a relationship with him from 2007 to 2011.
 In 2013, she married Arthur Altschul, Jr., son of banker Arthur Goodhart Altschul Sr. and a member of the Lehman family.
 She divorced Altschul in 2016 and started dating Roger Waters, founder of Pink Floyd.
 She is fluent in four languages: Arabic, Hebrew, English and Italian.
 She describes herself as a "secular Muslim".